swig/cccl/README.markdown

 ### Installing cccl

 Once you have a working Cygwin or MinGW environment, you have two options.
-You may either manually copy the *cccl* file to somewhere in your path, since it's just a script.

-Alternatively, you may do the normal Unix `./configure && make && make install` routine.
+You may manually copy the *cccl* file to somewhere in your path, since it's just a script.
+Alternatively, you may do the normal Unix `./bootstrap && ./configure && make && make install` routine.

 ### Setting Up Your Path